Frank Waln

 Frank Waln or Oyate Teca Obmani ("Walks With Young People") is a Sicangu Lakota rapper and activist.
 His first solo album, Born Ready, was released in 2017, followed by The Bridge the same year.
 He has been awarded three Native American Music Awards and received five nominations, both individually and with his group Nake Nula Waun.

 Many of Waln's songs tackle Native American social issues.
-Waln grew up on the Rosebud Indian Reservation and first began listening to hip hop as a teenager.
+Waln grew up on the Rosebud Indian Reservation in South Dakota and first began listening to hip hop as a teenager.
 He later graduated from Columbia College Chicago with a B.A. in Audio Arts and Acoustics, and also received a Gates Millennium Scholarship.

 Early life

 Waln grew up on the Rosebud Indian Reservation in South Dakota.
 He was first exposed to hip-hop after finding an Eminem CD on the side of a road.
 As a teenager he began listening to the genre extensively, connecting his experiences as a Native American dealing with the consequences of colonialism and genocide to the oppression suffered by African Americans.
 In the early 2000s he began recording with friends and family, eventually saving enough money to build a recording studio in his basement.

 A Millennium Scholar, Waln studied pre-med at Creighton University for two years, with the goal of becoming a doctor.
 After burning out, he realized that music, rather than medicine, was how he would choose to make a difference and a living.
 He then moved to Chicago, studying audio design at Columbia College Chicago, and graduated in 2014.